Arizona Suspends Uber's Self-Driving Vehicle Testing After Fatal Crash

 But the accident comes as yet another controversy for a company trying to position itself for a public stock offering.
 The past year has seen Uber struggle through a leadership crisis, a massive data breach, a sexual harassment scandal, and a high-profile trial ending in substantial concessions to its competitor, Google subsidiary Waymo.

-An Uber spokesperson says the company is unable to comment on details of the crash.
+The Uber spokesperson says the company is unable to comment on details of the crash.
 Last week, Uber's CEO tweeted "we're thinking of the victim's family."